A Future Without Seizures

 The vagus nerve, which originates in the brain stem, supplies nerve fibers to various organs.
 The stimulator, powered by a small battery, sends a tiny electric shock to the nerve every five minutes.
 The goal is to block faulty brain messages that can lead to seizures.

-In the spring of 2011, pediatric neurosurgeon Leila Khorasani, MD, implanted the VNS device in Nathan's chest.
+In the spring of 2011, a VNS device was implanted in Nathan's chest.
 Following the procedure, Nathan's seizures immediately dropped to one a week, and within a month, he was seizure free.

 "He's completely recovered and suffered no long-term damage," said his mother, Megan.
 "His milestones have caught up, he's growing like a weed, and we can breathe again."